Kyle-C-CSU/Steganography/README.md

 **Requirements:**
 1. Python3.X is required, the project was tested using Python3.9
-2. pip is included with python3.4 < later
+2. pip is included with python3.4+
 3. Cryptography.py this is used for RSA objects for signing and verifying
-4. tkinter is used for gui and included with python3.1 < later
+4. tkinter is used for gui and included with python3.1+
 5. Pillow.py is used for image manipulation
 6. numpy.py is used for vectors and matrix